 The values of algorithm, realm, and auth-domain are taken from the values contained in the 401-INIT message.
 The function ph is determined by the value of the pwd-hash parameter given in a 401-INIT message.
-If the password comes from a user input, it SHOULD first be prepared using I-D.oiwa-precis-httpauthprep [RFC4013].
+If the password comes from a user input, it SHOULD first be prepared according to the method presented in Section 9.
 Then, the password SHALL be encoded as a UTF-8 string before passed to ph.

-The values $VK_c$ and $VK_s$ are derived by the following equation.
+The values VK_c and VK_s are derived by the following equation.